How to Get Traffic to Your Blog (How I Became the Freddy Krueger of Blogging)

-If you’re wondering how to get traffic to your blog, you’ve got to start by reading the blogs and joining in the conversation.
+If you’re wondering how to increase blog traffic, you’ve got to start by reading the blogs and joining in the conversation.

 Don’t force your way in.
 Jump in where you feel you can add some value, and on the posts that you find valuable.

 Remember that no matter how much you may want to penetrate a micro-network, you won’t be able to do it if you don’t like the content.
 So if the content doesn’t resonate, just leave it alone, and go after the other blogs.

 While you’re engaging in the conversation, pay attention to what topics other people are interested in, and what ideas of yours seem to get the best response and traction.

 Don’t rush it.
 Have realistic expectations about how long it takes to become part of a community.
 Truth be told, with most of the communities that I was a part of online, I felt like an outsider looking in for a long time.

 This is important: Make sure you’ve reached the point where the bloggers have all responded to several of your comments before you move on to the next step…